cupy/cupy/docs/source/tutorial/convnet.rst

 (Argments to :class:`~chainer.links.Convolution2D` are given without keywords here for simplicity.)

-The model class is instantiated before training and also before inference.
+The model class is instantiated before forward and backward computations.
-To give input images and label vectors simply by calling the model object like a function, :meth:`__call__` is defined in the model typically.
+To give input images and label vectors simply by calling the model object like a function, :meth:`__call__` is usually defined in the model class.
 This method performs the forward computation of the model.
-Chainer has the strong autograd system for any computational graphs written with :class:`~chainer.Function`s and :class:`~chainer.Links`s (actually a :class:`~chainer.Links` calls a corresponding :class:`~chainer.Function` inside of it), so that you don't need to write any backward computation codes for the model.
+Chainer has the strong autograd system for any computational graphs written with :class:`~chainer.Function`s and :class:`~chainer.Links`s (actually a :class:`~chainer.Links` calls a corresponding :class:`~chainer.Function` inside of it), so that you don't need to write any codes for backward computations in the model.
 Just prepare the data, then give it to the model.
-Then the returned :class:`~chainer.Variable` has :meth:`~chainer.Variable.backward` method to perform autograd.
+Then the resulting :class:`~chainer.Variable` from the forward computation has :meth:`~chainer.Variable.backward` method to perform autograd.
 In the above model, :meth:`__call__` has a ``if`` statement at the end to switch its behavior by the model's running mode, i.e., training mode or not.
-When it's in training mode, this method returns the loss, otherwise it returns the prediction.
+When it's in training mode, this method returns a loss value, otherwise it returns a prediction result.

-If you don't want to write ``conv1`` and the other layers never, you can also write the model like in this way:
+If you don't want to write ``conv1`` and the other layers more than twice, you can also write the model like in this way:

 .. testcode::